Help Outing Leaders

-The Diablo Valley Fly Fishermen offers many outings and at least one seminar throughout the year.
+The Diablo Valley Fly Fishing Club offers many outings and at least one seminar throughout the year.
 Occasionally outings are under the direction of a professional guide, but in all cases, they will have an Outing Leader to organize and administrate the activity.
 The Outing Leader will be familiar with the area selected.
 Most outings consist of weekend trips with 8 to 12 people attending.
 Catch and release is encouraged.
 Club outings are, without a doubt, the best way to meet other members and develop a sense of belonging to the Club.

 To participate in an outing, you must be a DVFF member with a Liability Waiver on file.
 All members must agree to this release of liability by checking the appropriate box during the application or renewal process.
 (Note that membership is a family membership includes both spouses and all minor children living at home).